 - Explain to the students that they will be working with proper fractions, improper fractions and mixed numerals and sets of beans.

-Have a pair of students record their mixed numeral on the class chart and have them explain how they worked this out.
+- Ask a pair of students to record their mixed numeral on the class chart and have them explain how they worked the fraction out.

-Ask the students to write the improper fraction that have the same value as the mixed numeral.
+- Ask the students to write the improper fraction that has the same value as the mixed numeral.
 (In Joe and Manu‘s case it’s 23/6)

 - Make beans available to the students should they need to use them.
 Pose several problems in which the fraction of the set (part) and total number of beans is given.
 Students need to work out the number in a set (whole) and the number of sets the total of beans will make, recording this as a mixed numeral.